Contents

 Transmission oil leaks:

-Gaskets or seals Are damaged.
-Gaskets or Seal Replacement is required.
-The level of transmission fluid is too Excessive.
+Gaskets or seals are damaged.
+Gaskets or seal replacement is required.
+The level of transmission fluid is too excessive.
 Make sure the fluid level is correct.

 Massey Ferguson 135 Hydraulic System Troubleshooting